gadge/pres/packages-blessed/blessed-classic/README.md

 });
 ```

-Receiving all click events for `box`, as well as all of its children:
+Receiving all click events for `box`, as well as all of its sub:

 ``` js
 box.on('element click', function(el, mouse) {